 Top 5 Safety Tips for Manufacturing

-The largest safety hazards and risk areas can be easily identified by the frequency that OSHA records violations in those areas.
+The largest manufacturing safety hazards and risk areas can be easily identified by the frequency that OSHA records violations in those areas.
+To avoid violations that could impact your facility’s credibility, follow the guidelines outlined below regarding high-risk areas.

 Machine Guarding

-Certain prices of equipment should have specific protection mechanisms in place.
-These are protections are known as machine guarding.
+It’s important to protect all equipment in your facility.
+Certain pieces of equipment should have specific protection mechanisms in place, known as machine guarding.
 This includes barriers, light curtains, and two-hand trips.

 Lockout/Tagout

-This program is also known as OSHA’s Control of Hazardous Energy control program.
-Commonly referred to as “Lockout/Tagout.”
-This program outlines what workers should do to safely depower dangerous machines.
+This program is also known as OSHA’s Control of Hazardous Energy program.
+Commonly referred to as “Lockout/Tagout”, this program outlines what workers should do to safely depower dangerous machines in the event they need to be shut down.
+This includes emergencies and times when equipment must be turned off immediately.

 Hazard Communication

-This is OSHA’s Hazard Communication Standard and it is the way that you are supposed to communicate with your employees about dangerous chemicals in the workplace.
-It is a set of rules that covers labeling and tracking chemicals, and also employee training on chemicals.
+OSHA’s Hazard Communication Standard highlights the correct guidelines for communicating with your employees regarding dangerous chemicals in the workplace.
+This set of rules covers labeling and tracking chemicals, as well as employee training on chemicals.

 Respiratory Protection

-OSHA’s respiratory protection standards outline how organizations are supposed to minimize worker exposure to hazardous air.
+OSHA’s respiratory protection standards state that organizations must do as much as possible to minimize worker exposure to hazardous air.
 Click here to learn more.

 Electrical Wiring Methods

-Wiring is a frequent violation of OSHA’s workplace safety standards and is commonplace for electrical hazards.
-Wires are flexible and cover wide areas that may be configured incorrectly, and can wear down easily.
+Wiring can be a frequent violation of OSHA’s workplace safety standards, as electrical hazards can be common in a manufacturing setting.
+Wires are flexible and cover wide areas that may be configured incorrectly and can wear down easily.
 This creates hazards that are difficult to manage.

 • Know your audience